tanikina/anaphora-in-dialogue/index.md

 4 CP: 30 min. presentation, summaries for all papers from the reading list and questions (2-3 per paper)

-7 CP: same as for 4CP plus a term paper about the topic presented in the seminar
+7 CP: same as for 4 CP plus a term paper about the topic presented in the seminar

 **Office hours:**

 We will also offer office hours during the semester (9:30-10:00, every Thursday in Zoom).
-Students are welcome to ask any questions concerning the presentation and the papers from the reading list.
+Students are welcome to ask any questions concerning their presentation and the papers from the reading list.

 **Reading list:**